Dance forms of Tamil Nadu: Puppetry

 Bommalattam is a type of puppetry using inanimate objects that originated in the region.
 While the timeline of the origin of the art form is uncertain, it has existed for many centuries.
 It uses various doll marionettes which are 1-3 ft tall and may weigh up to 10 kg.
 The puppets are manipulated by rods and strings attached to their heads, back, arms and legs.
-The puppets are made of light weight wood and are dressed in crafted costumes bulked up by paper stuffings to give a more rounded appearance.
+The puppets are made of lightweight wood and are dressed in crafted costumes bulked up by paper stuffings to give a more rounded appearance.
 The puppets are crafted with prominent jewellery so that the edges are visible in the shadows.

 Puppeteers occupy a 11 ft wide area situated 4 ft above the ground.
 They operate the puppets by using movements from hands and arms to control devices the rods or strings.
 The puppet staging area is created by placing a vertical white screen placed on a black cloth covered bench.
 The puppets are operated behind the screen which is illuminated by a lantern or several oil lamps.
 The audience are seated in front of the screen with only the screen separating them from the performers.
 The audience are able to view the shadows of the puppets operated by the puppeteers.

 The puppeteers wear bells which are sounded along with the puppet movements.
 Background music is also played by using traditional instruments such as cymbals, harmonium and mridangam.
 The puppeteer usually engages in narration of the stories while operating the puppets.
 The themes for the stories are drawn from various Hindu scriptures and local folklore.
 The puppet shows are often held during festivals or fairs and as a part of rituals to ward of evil forces, prevent epidemics, invoke rains to end drought.
 The art form is usually practised as a family tradition with all members of the family engaged in making the puppets, maintaining them and performing.
 Pava Koothu is a variation of puppetry which uses handheld glove puppets instead of doll marionettes.